dauwhe/why-books/EPUB-manifesto.md

-# If it ain’t broke: The Past, Present, and Future of EPUB
+# “Don’t Break the Web” and the Future of EPUB

 It all started with a rant to some of my #eprdctn friends (who are my real-life friends too; I love this community):